ayerfkal/akblog/_posts/2025-07-09-Installed.md

 In the end I went for a combination of [this guide from Wai Hon](https://whhone.com/posts/arch-linux-full-disk-encryption/), [the official guide](https://wiki.archlinux.org/title/Installation_guide) and ChatGPT.

+# Attention to details
 Being computer proficient, I thought installing Arch would be a breeze - but the encryption seemed to break everything all the time.
-On the other hand - if I'd been shown a bit more attention to details, this would have been so much faster.
+On the other hand - if I'd had a bit more attention to details, this would have been so much faster.

+# Issues
-One issue is that the keymap doesn't seem to load before LUKS decryption, whicg means my special characters are in the wrong place - manged to find them, but it needs fixing.
+The only problem now is that the keymap doesn't seem to load before decryption, which means a bot of hassle when typing passphrase, since it seems to load an English keymap.

 To-do list:
 - [ ] Make system load keymap before decyption